Zero-cycles in families of rationally connected varieties: The smooth case

 We begin by outlining the proof of Theorem \ref{main_theorem_in_text}.
 Let $(X)^{d,g}$ denote the set of codimension $d$ points $x$ such that $\overline{\{x\}}$ is flat over $S$, i.e. the cycles in good position.
 Let $(X)^{d,t}\subset (X)^{d,g}$ denote the subset of points $x$ for which in addition the intersection of $\overline{\{x\}}$ and $X_k$ is transversal.
 Let $Z^{d,g}(X)=\bigoplus_{x\in (X)^{d,g}}\bb Z$ and $Z^d(X_{k})=\bigoplus_{x\in (X_k)^{(d)}_{}}\bb Z$.
 Consider the diagram

 The idea of the proof of $(i)$ is the following: the two vertical maps exist and are surjective.
 The maps $\rho$ and $\tilde{\rho}$, restricting a horizontal one-cycle to the special fiber, also exist and make the outer diagram commute.
 We show that the diagonal map $\gamma$, induced by lifting closed points to horizontal curves which intersect the special fiber transversally, makes the lower triangle of the above diagram commute.
 Then we show that $\gamma$ factorises through rational equivalence which gives the map $\tilde{\gamma}$.
 The map $\tilde{\gamma}$ is surjective and inverse to $\tilde{\rho}$ and therefore an isomorphism.
 For $j\geq 1$ the situation is slightly more subtle since already the bottom map in Diagram (\ref{diagram_main_thm}) is surjective but not injective.
-This approach to studying relative zero-cycles is originally due to Kerz, Esnault and Wittenberg \cite[Sec.
-4 and 5]{KerzEsnaultWittenberg2016} who work with finite coefficients but more general schemes.
+This approach to studying relative zero-cycles was used by Koll\'ar in \cite[Sec.
+18]{Kollar2004} assuming, like we do, that $X_k$ is separably rationally connected, and by Kerz, Esnault and Wittenberg in \cite[Sec.
+4 and 5]{KerzEsnaultWittenberg2016} working with finite coefficients prime to the residue characteristic but without the assumption of $X_k$ being separably rationally connected.

 \begin{proposition} Let the notation be as in Theorem \ref{main_theorem_in_text}.
 Then the diagram